-It is worth recalling here what Gibbs J. said in $\underline{\text{Driscoll}}$ v.
-The Queen: 121
+It is worth recalling here what Gibbs J. said in Driscoll v.
+The Queen: 1212200 ANDLESS SONGEMENT FOR A GARAGE

-"If police wish to have supporting evidence of an interrogation there are other methods, such as tape recording or the use of videotape which would be likely to be more effective than the production of unsigned records of interview and would not be open to the same objection ...
-There will of course be cases in which it would be plainly right to admit an unsigned record - e.g., if it had been acknowledged by the accused in the presence of some impartial person, such as a magistrate, not connected with the interrogation, or if the manner in which the trial had been conducted on behalf of the accused made it necessary to admit the record ...".
+"If the police wish to have supporting evidence of an interrogation there are other methods, such as tape recording or the use of videotape which would be likely to be more effective than the production of unsigned records of interview, and would not be open to the same objection...
+There will of course be cases in which it would be plainly right to admit an unsigned record - e.g., if it had been acknowledged by the accused in the presence of some impartial person, such as a magistrate, not connected with the interrogation, or if the manner in which the trial had been conducted on behalf of the accused made it necessary to admit the record.
+The support to the same of the same objection.